hleclerc/PrepArg/README.md

     // for loop that will parse the arguments of main
     #include <PrepArg/parse.h>

-    // helper that will display the arguments names, and their values
+    // helper that will display the arguments names, and their values (e.g. for a verbose mode)
     #include <PrepArg/info.h>

     // obviously, results can be used directly